 Given the unique nature of the dual degree program, policies related to dismissal from the program are MSTP-specific.
 If a student does not adhere to BSD policies while in the PhD phase, PSOM policies while in the MD phase, or is not making sufficient academic progress, a student will be put on academic probation.
+Please see the policies on academic probation from the BSD and the University.

 If violations to policy aren't rectified by the date agreed to in academic probation, a student may be dismissed from the MSTP.
 If dismissed from the MSTP, a student may petition the Pritzker School of Medicine to pursue the MD-only pathway at the student's own cost.